-- The799 Thesis/Creative Project course will be assigned the letter grade of 'L' (load credit) by the Registrar, designating the course as in 'load' for the student. - The 799 class may not be assigned an incomplete grade to finish work at a later date.
+The 799 Thesis/Creative Project course will be assigned the letter grade of 'L' (load credit) by the Registrar, designating the course as in 'load' for the student.

+- The 799 class may not be assigned an incomplete grade to finish work at a later date.
 If the submission and faculty review is not completed by the end date of the registered term, the student must register for an additional 1.0 credit thesis/project class.
-No late submissions are allowed. - Upon successful completion of the thesis/creative project/research project review by the graduate faculty committee, the committee completes the committee approval form and submits the final approval to the Registrar.
+No late submissions are allowed. - Upon successful completion of the thesis/creative project/research project review by the graduate faculty, the graduate department chair/program director completes the thesis/creative project approval form and submits the final approval to the Registrar.
 The Registrar records a passing grade of 'P' in place of the 'L' recorded as the final grade for the last registered 799, indicating the student has satisfactorily completed the thesis/creative project for the program.